 The Year 13 topics include:

-Humanities would be a good indicator of suitability for the course.
+Humanities to at least at level 5, would be a good indicator of suitability for the course.

 Geography is regarded highly by the Russell University Group as a facilitating subject.

 One aspect of Geography that students find appealing is the range of opportunities available to those with an A level in Geography.
 For example, some recent former students are working as landscape architect; estate manager; surveyor; transport manager; marketing officer; teacher; farmer; lecturer; archivist; museum director; army officer.

 WHAT DO OUR STUDENTS SAY:

 “The support that you have given me in Geography has encouraged me to pursue a degree in International Relations at university.
 Geography is my outright favourite subject and the teaching that I have received has been inspirational and has challenged me to push myself to achieve my dream.”